Custard: Variations

 While custard may refer to a wide variety of thickened dishes, technically (and in French cookery) the word custard (crème or more precisely crème moulée, /fr/) refers only to an egg-thickened custard.

 When starch is added, the result is called 'pastry cream' (crème pâtissière, /fr/) or confectioners' custard, made with a combination of milk or cream, egg yolks, fine sugar, flour or some other starch, and usually a flavoring such as vanilla, chocolate, or lemon.
-Crème pâtissière is a key ingredient in many French desserts, including mille-feuille (or Napoleons) and filled tarts.
+Crème pâtissière is a key ingredient in many French desserts, including mille-feuille (or Napoleons) and filed tarts.
 It is also used in Italian pastry and sometimes in Boston cream pie.
-The thickening of the custard is caused by the combination of egg and starch.
-Corn flour or flour thickens at 100 °C and as such many recipes instruct the pastry cream to be boiled.
-In a traditional custard such as a crème anglaise, where eggs are used alone as a thickener, boiling results in the over-cooking and subsequent curdling of the custard; however, in a pastry cream, starch prevents this.
-Once cooled, the amount of starch in pastry cream sets the cream and requires it to be beaten or whipped before use.
+The starch prevents over-cooking the eggs, and sets the cream (usually requiring it to be beaten or whipped before use).